shinkungoo/inteledu/README.md

 </div>

 ## 📰 News
+- [x] [2024.8.31] InsCD toolkit v1.2 is released.
+What's New: We implement two new models: symbolic cognitive diagnosis model (SymbolCD) and hypergraph cognitive diagnosis model (HyperCD)
 - [x] [2024.7.14] InsCD toolkit v1.1 is released and available for downloading.
 - [x] [2024.4.20] InsCD toolkit v1.0 is released.